arnaud-deprez/gsemver/README.md

 This will use the git commits convention to generate the next version.

 The only current supported convention is [conventional commits](https://www.conventionalcommits.org).
-It also uses by default `master` and `release/*` branches by default as release branches and it generates version with build metadata for any branch that does not match.
+It also uses by default `main`, `master` and `release/*` branches by default as release branches and it generates version with build metadata for any branch that does not match.
 This is a current limitation but the [roadmap](https://github.com/arnaud-deprez/gsemver/issues/4) is to make more configurable.

 The [conventional commits integration tests](test/integration/gsemver_bump_auto_conventionalcommits_test.go) shows you in depth how version is generated.